haffiirfan/SafetyIQ-Intelligent-Construction-Site-Safety-Monitoring-Incidental-System/README.md

 ##  Context

-SafetyIQ was developed as a **Final Year Project**, engineered end-to-end, from raw dataset curation and class-imbalance correction through model fine-tuning, backend architecture, RAG-based intelligence, and a deployable full-stack interface, to demonstrate production-oriented AI engineering rather than a single-notebook proof of concept.
+SafetyIQ was developed as a **Prototype Working Model**, engineered end-to-end, from raw dataset curation and class-imbalance correction through model fine-tuning, backend architecture, RAG-based intelligence, and a deployable full-stack interface, to demonstrate production-oriented AI engineering rather than a single-notebook proof of concept.

 ---